Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 **Niche Wallet**: A combination of several _Reference Wallets_ into a single product with its own look and feel and possibly extra functionality.

 **Branded Wallet**: A _niche wallet_ turned into a new product owned by a different end user.
-Achieved by a process similar to building a Wordpress site but locally, on the end users device.
+Achieved by a process similar to building a Wordpress site but locally, on the end user's device.
 Usually it involves re-using the business logic of the _niche wallet_ it derives from and adding a new look and feel (different skin and navigation structure).

 **External Wallet**: A third party APP running on the same device that uses Fermat as a backend for different reasons.
-For example to benefit from its infrastructure to interface crypto networks, transporting data through its p2p network, or storing data on the end users _Private Device Network_.
+For example to benefit from its infrastructure to interface crypto networks, transporting data through its p2p network, or storing data on the end user's _Private Device Network_.

 <br>
 Several tools were designed with the purpose of enabling the development of new wallets, an their distribution.